MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.14.0
+- Add variable support to the project field in classic pipelines. (fixes GitHub issue #163)
+- Remove unnecessary quotes from field mappings.

 #### 1.13.0
 - Fix WIQL generation error when identity fields are used as key fields for duplicate prevention.
 - Add support for setting/updating extension fields (i.e., Kanban column, swimlane, and doing/done state). (fixes GitHub issue #148)

 #### 1.12.0
-- Fix task result when task fails (was set to failed and then succeeded again)
+- Fix task result when task fails. (was set to failed and then succeeded again)
 - Fix WIQL generation when using empty fields as key fields like *Closed Date* in duplicate prevention. (fixes GitHub issue #147)
 - Add parameter to specify the type of link used when associating work items with the current pipeline. (fixes GitHub issue #146)
 - Add option to link to specific commits or changesets. (fixes GitHub issue #142)